 Learn more about Naperville

-Naperville is regularly named to Money magazine’s list of “Best Small Cities to Live In” and was recently ranked in Fortune’s “Best Places to Live and Launch a Business.”
-It was dubbed the nation’s best place to raise children by the U.S. Census Bureau in 2000, and a Top 10 place to retire by AARP.
+Naperville is regularly named to Money magazine’s list of “Best Small Cities to Live In” and was recently ranked in Fortune’s “Best Places to Live and Launch a Business” list.
+It was also dubbed the nation’s best place to raise children by the U.S. Census Bureau in 2000, and a Top 10 place to retire by AARP.
 So what gives?

-Outstanding schools, world-class parks and nature areas, and a truly thriving downtown, for starters.
-Naperville also enjoys low crime, a robust local economy, diverse cultural options and an active civic community.
+Outstanding schools, world-class parks and nature areas, and also a thriving downtown, for starters.
+Naperville enjoys low crime, a robust local economy, diverse cultural options, and an active civic community as well.

-What started as a small, rural town has become an affluent powerhouse, with major area employers and a large retail presence.
-Naperville was one of the ten fastest growing communities in the US in the 1990s, and today it’s one of the largest metropolitan regions in the state.
+What started as a small, rural town has become an esteemed residential and commercial hub, home to major area employers and a large retail presence.
+Naperville was one of the ten fastest-growing communities in the US in the 1990s, and today it’s one of the largest metropolitan regions in the state.

-The community has still managed to keep a touch of its small town charm, however, as evidenced by the historic look and feel of its downtown.
-And the key ingredient to its success remains unchanged – a focus on families.
+The community has still managed to keep a touch of its small-town charm, however, as evidenced by the historic look and feel of its downtown.
+And the key ingredient to its success remains unchanged – a focus on a friendly atmosphere and pleasant environment.
+Click here for more

 Naperville is located approximately 28 miles west of Chicago.